AFI Partnership Champions

-While AFI membership is restricted to policymaking and regulatory institutions only, AFI engages with a variety of stakeholders, including the private sector, through its strategic partnership platforms.
-AFI’s three key partnership categories are:
+While AFI membership is restricted to policymakers and regulatory institutions only, AFI engages with a variety of stakeholders including the private sector, through its strategic partnership platforms.
+At the 2018 AFI Global Policy Forum (GPF), AFI acknowledged partners that have supported with funding and intellectual cooperation in scaling up AFI's services significantly.

 Grant-making foundation supports initiatives in financial inclusion, education, world health and population, and community giving in the Pacific Northwest.